 *ethical implications of AI, gaming, and XR technologies,

 *streaming as a negative area of intellectual property,

 She holds a Master’s degree in Intellectual Property from San Andres University /WIPO, with a thesis on computer creativity, generative artificial intelligence and copyright; and a specialist degree in Computer Law from Universidad de Buenos Aires (UBA) with a dissertation on ethical algorithmic governance.

-She holds a specialist degree in Computer Law from Universidad de Buenos Aires (UBA) with a dissertation on algorithmic governance.
-For her WIPO master's degree in Intellectual Property, she worked on computer creativity, generative adversarial networks (GAN’s) and copyright.
-She is an affiliate professor of Intellectual Property and Innovation at Universidad de San Andres; the AI Governance and Ethics professor at the Center for Technology and Society (CETyS), and the recipient of the 2017 Google Policy Fellowship by her research on algorithmic governance and ethical AI.
-Due to her expertise, she was invited by the argentinian government to draft the chapter of AI ethics and regulation for Argentina's national AI Plan.
+She is an affiliate professor of Intellectual Property and Innovation at Universidad de San Andres; the AI Governance and Ethics professor at the Center for Technology and Society (CETyS), and the recipient of the 2017 Google Policy Fellowship for her research on algorithmic governance.
+Due to her intersectional expertise on ethics, AI, Internet governance and innovation, she was invited by the Argentinian government to draft the chapter of AI ethics and regulation for Argentina's national AI Plan.

 An experienced public speaker, she has lectured at international conferences such as More Than Just a Game, RightsCon, Internet Freedom Festival or MozFest; as well as being a media correspondent at E3, The Game Awards, GDC and other industry-related events.